sinisam92/trello-exercise/README.md

 # Task/Projects Management App

 ## Overview
-This is a Projects Management application built with React.
+This is a Task/Projects Management application built with React.
 It allows users to create, edit, and delete projects, manage project members, and organize tasks within each project.

 ## Features
 - Create new projects